EugeneNorko/Finance_Ledger/README.md

 place your mouse under the block and see magic.
 Also website has dynamic navigation, so it is very convenient!

-For develop I have used those technologies:
+For develop I have used those technologies 💻:

 <ul>
 <li>HTML</li>